anupy/schemaspy/README.md

 https://schemaspy.readthedocs.io/en/latest/installation.html

-http://schemaspy.sourceforge.net/  to have extra oarameter to apply.
+http://schemaspy.sourceforge.net/  to have extra parameter to apply.

 Currently SchemaSpy has released 6.0.0 version and this is awesome.